OpenHack/openhack.github.com/haverhill/index.markdown

 ### Info

-Haverhill OpenHack is hosted at the Haverhill Hackspace located downtown at 143 Essex Street in Suite 600.
+Haverhill OpenHack is hosted at the Haverhill Hackspace located downtown at 143 Essex Street on the sixth floor in Suite 600.
 It is one of two monthly [Haverhill Hackers][meetup] meetups.

 Bring your laptop, charger, and anything else you may want to work on.